InterstellarJS/PlanetTech/README.md

 Past `http://localhost:8000/` into the browser.

 ## Build From Source
-If would like to work on this, install it locally first thing you need to do is.
-Copy the coi-serviceworker.js file and paste it in the root of where your index.html file is located and link to it.
-Then run the following commands.
+If you would like to work on this, the first thing you need to do is install it locally.
+Copy the coi-serviceworker.js file from ./examples and paste it in the root directory where your index.html file is located, then link to it.
+Afterward, run the following commands.
 ```
 $ cd ./to/your/projects/root
 $ git clone https://github.com/miguelmyers8/PlanetTechJS.git